Nexis-Network/homepage/content/docs/guides/wundergraph.md

    }
    ```

-This operation queries your Exzo Network database using GraphQL and exposes the data via JSON-RPC.
+This operation queries your Nexis Network database using GraphQL and exposes the data via JSON-RPC.
 In the next section, you will add the operation to the frontend.

 ## Configure the frontend